-4. If through consultation with the SHPO and Consulting Parties the adverse effects are mitigated, the measures agreed to by ANC, the SHPO, and any other party that may have a responsibility outlined in the letter agreement can be specified in a minimization and/or mitigation modification form as found in Attachment F and signed by ANC, the SHPO, and any other party that may have a responsibility outlined in the letter agreement.
-If such a minimization and/or modification form is completed and signed by ANC, the SHPO, and any other party that may have a responsibility outlined in the letter agreement.
-If such a minimization and/or modification form is completed and signed by ANC, the SHPO, and any other party that may have a responsibility outlined in the letter agreement, ANC will include it in the annual report in accordance with Stipulation X. Other Consulting Parties may be asked to sign the letter agreement as Concurring Parties; however, their signature is not required for the letter agreement to be considered executed.

-5. If through consultation with the SHPO and Consulting Parties the adverse effects are mitigated, but ANC or the SHPO requires more thorough documentation than a minimization and/or mitigation form, then the measures agreed to by ANC, the SHPO, and any other party that may have a responsibility shall be specified in a Memorandum of Agreement in accordance with 36 C.F.R. § 800.6(c) and filed with the ACHP upon execution.

-6. The ACHP will only participate in the resolution of adverse effects for individual undertakings if a written request is received from ANC or the SHPO.
+- 7. If through consultation with the SHPO and Consulting Parties the adverse effects are mitigated, the measures agreed to by ANC, the SHPO, and any other party that may have a responsibility outlined in the letter agreement can be specified in a minimization and/or mitigation modification form as found in Attachment F and signed by ANC, the SHPO, and any other party that may have a responsibility outlined in the letter agreement.
+If such a minimization and/or modification form is completed and signed by ANC, the SHPO, and any other party that may have a responsibility outlined in the letter agreement, ANC will include it in the annual report in accordance with Stipulation X. Other Consulting Parties may be asked to sign the letter agreement as Concurring Parties; however, their signature is not required for the letter agreement to be considered executed. - 8.
+If through consultation with the SHPO and Consulting Parties the adverse effects are mitigated, but ANC or the SHPO requires more thorough documentation than a minimization and/or mitigation form, then the measures agreed to by ANC, the SHPO, and any other party that may have a responsibility shall be specified in a Memorandum of Agreement in accordance with 36 C.F.R. § 800.6(c) and filed with the ACHP upon execution. - 9.
+The ACHP will only participate in the resolution of adverse effects for individual undertakings if a written request is received from ANC or the SHPO.